 Proponents of on-premise software often focus on the question of reliability, especially when it comes to hard phones and VoIP phones.
 These companies insist that a direct connection is the only reliable connection.

 And this isn’t entirely untrue.
 Virtual call center software runs over the Internet.
 If your Internet connection is not reliable, your call quality may suffer.
 If your business plans to use a cloud-based solution instead of a premise-based one, it is important to ensure that you have a reliable Internet Service Provider (ISP).

 Although premise-based software works for some companies, it does have its drawbacks.
 Here are a few reasons why some businesses choose to use cloud-based solutions:

 On-premise call center software requires the installation and maintenance of on-site hardware, including a PBX, phones, and direct lines.
 While this may afford a sense of added reliability, it’s not a flexible solution.
-Cloud-based software offers all of the same functionality of on-premise solutions, but is far more scalable.
+Cloud-based software offers all of the same functionality of on-premise solutions but is far more scalable.
 If you need to add or remove agents based on seasonality, you simply contact your provider.
-The provider will provision or remove seats and lines as necessary without the need of on-site installation.
+The provider will provision or remove seats and lines as necessary without the need for on-site installation.